Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/IViewModelFactoryExtensions.md

 ### CreateViewModel<TViewModel>(IViewModelFactory viewModelFactory, object dataContext, object tag)

-Creates a new view model.

-    This is a convenience wrapper around the Object) method.
+Creates a new view model.This is a convenience wrapper around the Object) method.
 This method cannot be overriden.

 #### Type Parameters